MakingSense/dev-challenges/React/master-detail.md

 - The biography of the superhero
 - Any links available for the superhero (`urls`)

+## Requirements

+- Use React + Redux
+- Setup a Git Repository of your own to upload the code

 ## Suggestions

 Here are a few suggestions, but not requirements.
 Feel free to do them or not.